Sponsorship letter writing is hard work

 If you’re sending unqualified and unsolicited sponsorship letters to potential sponsors you’ll already know that response rates are either extremely low or nonexistent.

 Put yourself in the shoes of a marketing manager who receives hundreds of sponsorship letters every month.
-What’s the likely-hood they are going to take time out of their busy day to read a sponsorship letter from someone they don’t know, asking for some sort of investment into something they don’t care about?
+What’s the likelihood they are going to take time out of their busy day to read a sponsorship letter from a stranger, asking for an investment into something they know nothing about?

 It’s the same reaction you get when your Wednesday night family dinner is interrupted by a telemarketer.
 Or when you receive an email from a Nigerian prince offering you a share in his fortune.

-The #1 tip I can give you to get sponsored is to stop sending sponsorship letters.
+The #1 tip I can give you to get sponsored is to stop sending unqualified and unsolicited sponsorship letters.

 Are you ready to get serious about your sponsorship seeking?
 Do you want to get sponsored and reach your goals?
 Then read on…

 There’s no secret formula or magic bullet to sponsorship success.
 It takes hard work and commitment to get sponsored.

 If you have these two attributes, you give yourself the very best chance of success.
 And let’s not forget, success is incremental.
 You don’t need to sign that major sponsor the first time you meet with a qualified prospect to be successful.
 Practice, patience and perseverance will feature heavily in your success as a sponsorship seeker.

 With that said, let’s look at a method to help you get sponsored.